 The FTP Process

-Advocacy programme
+Advocacy support

-Support: through our support group, buddy program and 1:1 mentorship we can help you feel more confident and able to speak up for yourself.
+Support: through our support group, buddy program and one-to-one mentorship we can help you feel more confident and able to speak up for yourself.
 We may need to be with you while you advocate for yourself in difficult meetings or conversations.

 Information: we will help you access information and services.